Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step4.md

 For passing our `$DYNO_NAME` environment variable as a JSON string, we need to surround it with single quotes surrounded by double quotes.

-If this command fails, go back to previous step and try starting the dyno again, and be sure to extract the name of the dyno to your environment variable `DYNO_NAME`
+If this command fails, go back to previous step and try starting the dyno again, and be sure to extract the name of the dyno to your environment variable `$DYNO_NAME`

 _Request_